 Altered teeth sensation is something that is pretty common after Sinus Surgery.
 However, the symptoms usually disappear gradually in the first week after the surgery.

-Is it possible to combine Sinus Surgery and Cosmetic / Aesthetic Nose Correction?
+Is it possible to have Sinus Surgery and Cosmetic / Aesthetic Nose Correction?

-Aesthetic nose surgery can include functional nose surgery as Sinus Surgery in the same procedure.
+Aesthetic nose surgery can include functional nose surgery and Sinus Surgery in the same procedure.

 How to Book your Initial Consultation

-- Email us or call on 1300 264 811 to arrange your consultation with your surgeon
+- Email us below or Call on 1300 599 990 to arrange your surgeon consultation appointment OR

 What to Bring to your Surgeon Consultation